UNINETTSigma2/documentation/jobs/jobtypes.md

 If you have temporary development needs that cannot be fulfilled by the devel QoS, please contact us at <support@metacenter.no>.

+## `short` Jobs

+`short` jobs must specify `--qos=short`.
+A `short` job is like a `normal` job, except that it can use between 1 and 10 nodes, and there is a limit of how many nodes `short` jobs can use at the same time (currently 16), each user is allowed to run 2 `short` job simultaneously.  `short` jobs also have a maximum walltime of 2 hours.
+On the other hand, they get slightly higher priority than other jobs, in order to start reasonably faster.

 ## `optimist` Jobs